Coolhatena/Coolhatena/README.md

 - (2022 - 2025) Software Engineer at [Machining Network](https://machiningnetwork.com/)
   Specialized in computer vision and industrial software development.
   - Development of computer vision systems using Python, OpenCV, YOLO, and Detectron
   - Object detection and segmentation for quality control in production lines
   - Integration with industrial hardware and shop floor systems
   - Development of data collection and analysis tools for manufacturing environments
   - Creation of operator-facing interactive systems
+  - Deployment of vision systems directly into production lines for automated quality control.

 - (2022) Front-End Developer at [Azordev](https://azordev.github.io/)
   - Web development using MERN stack